 Maintain the Number of Ads

-There should be a balance between the amount of content and ads on your webpage.
-If a user is consuming more ads than content then it will definitely be irritating.
+There should be a balance between content and ads on your webpage.
+If a user consumes more ads than content, it won’t be delightful.
 Google vaguely says ads should not be more than content, so we can assume ads should not cover more than 50% of the content.
-The Better Ads Standards says that mobile ads should not cover more than 30% of the vertical height and sticky containers should not cover more than 30% of the screen.
+The Better Ads Standards says that mobile ads should not cover more than 30% of the vertical height, and sticky containers should not cover more than 30% of the screen.

-Content is the ‘value’ you provide to the user and earnings from the ads are what you get in return for the provided value.
-Users come back to the sites that provide more value to them.
+Content is the ‘value’ you provide to the user, and earnings from the ads are what you get in return for the provided value.
+Users come back to the sites that offer more value to them.

-Visit premium sites like The Verge and you will see that most of the articles have only one ad within the content and the remaining ads are outside it.
+Visit premium sites like The Verge, and you will see that most of the articles have only one ad within the content, and the remaining ads are outside it.
 Some short content may not have any in-feed ads at all.
-Similarly, you can set a standard number of words the user should be able to read before seeing the next ad.
+Similarly, you can set a standard number of words the user should read before seeing the next ad.